KRLoyd/holbertonschool-low_level_programming/0x04-pointers_arrays_strings/README.md

 6-puts2.c -> write a function that prints one char out of 2 of a string;
 7-puts_half.c -> write a function that prints the second half of a string;
 8-print_array.c -> write a function that prints n elements of an array;
+9-strcpy.c -> write a function to copy a string and return the destination pointer